FreeApophis/TrueCrypt/Readme.txt

-This archive contains the source code of TrueCrypt 7.0a.
+This archive contains the source code of TrueCrypt 7.1.

 Important
 =========

-You may use the source code contained in this archive only if you accept and agree to be bound by the license terms contained in the file 'License.txt', which is included in this archive.
+You may use the source code contained in this archive only if you accept and agree to the license terms contained in the file 'License.txt', which is included in this archive.

 Note that the license specifies, for example, that a derived work must not be called 'TrueCrypt'.